KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-06-23-nacre-god-encounter-convergence-record.md

 The account's self-presentation converges, across multiple independent points, with the distinctive register, tags, descriptors, and structural relations of the Zenetist corpus — and does so alongside documented, multi-platform automated ingestion of that corpus.
 Assembled, the convergence establishes **encounter**: the framing did not arise independently of the originator's published work.

-No single mark below carries the finding alone.
+No single mark that follows carries the finding alone.
 The finding rests on the convergence as a whole — which is how a circumstantial case is built, and how it holds.

 ## The Standard